armatures/blog/posts/opportunityAssessment.markdown

 ---
 date: "February 21, 2020"
-title: "Marty Cagan's Recommended Opportunity Assessment"
+title: "Opportunity Assessment"
 tags: product
 ---

-If only to practice using the tool, I'm going to do a formal "opportunity assessment" as described by Marty Cagan in his book _Inspired_.
+This post is a formal "opportunity assessment" as described by Marty Cagan in his book _Inspired_.
 My friend and former colleague Brandon Fortune recommended the book to me, and I've been trying to internalize some of its advice.
 I am generally more engineer than product manager, but so long as I intend to stay self-employed, I really need to work on the market-oriented side of this equation (my natural state seems to be spending all my time working with code nobody is interested in).

 ## Opportunity: Boardgame Library Wiki